psf/requests/docs/user/advanced.rst

 Many of the details of implementing a Transport Adapter are beyond the scope of this documentation, but take a look at the next example for a simple SSL use- case.
-For more than that, you might look at subclassing ``requests.adapters.BaseAdapter``.
+For more than that, you might look at subclassing the :class:`BaseAdapter <requests.adapters.BaseAdapter>`.

 Example: Specific SSL Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^